 To establish a picture of the underlying flux changes in solutions from in silico evolution, the flux patterns were examined for each of the evolved target acids.
 In the case of evolution of citric acid production, the solutions were simply single growth targets with flux constraints that result in a growth rate that gives optimum citric acid productivity.
 Switching acid output required more complex solutions.
 As well as inducing a re-distribution of flux that brings about a complete switch of acid output to the target acid, these solutions also constrained growth to give optimum productivity.
 Our predictions reveal the balance between targeted acid output and biomass production that is only possible to predict by the use of our informed dynamic modelling approach.
+The importance of this was highlighted by a previous study that investigated the effect of varied phosphate concentration on biomass and citric acid production and the resulting productivity [29].
+The authors of this study concluded that optimum productivity requires a balance between growth and product formation that can be achieved by adjustment of the phosphate concentration.
+In our previous work [8] we showed that the growth rate during the citric acid producing phase is phosphate limited and determined by the rate of release of stored phosphate.
+Elucidation of the mechanisms involved would provide additional engineering targets for fine-tuning the rate of biomass production during this phase to suit optimal productivity.
+The growth targets suggested by our in silico methods in this work would need careful examination prior to in vivo engineering as these could have unpredictable effects causing altered biomass composition rather than constrained growth due to a limitation of metabolic modelling in accurately reflecting the dynamics of biomass production.

 When investigating the flux patterns of evolved lactic, acetic, succinic, malic and gluconic acid producers, a relationship was observed for the first three acids with the common feature of disrupted NADH recycling by aerobic respiration, forcing an alternative means of NADH recycling to maintain a high glycolytic flux.
 This was found to be essential to production of these acids, and was usually caused by mutations targeting both ubiquinol-cytochrome c reductase and alternative oxidase.
 Other mutations frequently occurred that caused a decreased flux through the electron transport chain, targeting core reactions such as ATP synthase and ADP/ATP translocase, and all solutions for these three acids shared the need to block NADH recycling via production of the alternate acids to achieve optimal productivity of the target acid.
+Recently, a transcriptomics study was performed for the optimised citric acid-producing industrial strain YX-1217 with comparison to the wild-type strain ATCC1015 [30].
+This study showed that optimal citric production is associated with heightened activity of the electron transport chain and upregulation of NADH oxidase-related genes which serve to recycle NADH by aerobic means.
+Our in silico findings indicate these as key targets for switching acid output from citric to other acids that are products of alternative NADH recycling pathways.
+It is clear from our work that organic acids production is strongly coupled to the recycling of NADH via various pathways and a good understanding of NADH/NAD+ redox dynamics is valuable.
+A relevant study in this field recently reported the establishment of a system for in vivo monitoring of the cytosolic NADH/NAD+ ratio in Ustilago maydis under conditions relevant to biotechnology [31].
+This allowed the effects of various perturbations on the redox state to be closely monitored.